Tyler-Lopez/RunWithMe/README.md

 User safety is of utmost important to the design of RunWithMe; users publicly broadcasting where and when they will be is inherently dangerous.

 * Default to gender-specific broadcasting(i.e. women to women).
-* When a user broadcasts their run publicly, other users have limited access to the
+* When a user broadcasts their run to the public, other users have limited access to the details of the run.
+  * Test
+  * test
+* test

 ### UML Diagram
 Pending